Necromancer1009/Residual-Inception-Unet-Segmentation/README.md

 ### 📧 Contact & Support

-For questions, issues, or collaborations:
+For questions, issues, or **permission requests**:
 - 📫 Open an [Issue](https://github.com/Necromancer1009/Residual-Inception-Unet-Segmentation/issues)
 - 💬 Start a [Discussion](https://github.com/Necromancer1009/Residual-Inception-Unet-Segmentation/discussions)
 - ⭐ Star this repo if you found it helpful!

+**⚠️ Remember: This is proprietary software.
+You must request permission before using any code from this repository.**

 ---